bigmlcom/bigmler/docs/index.rst

                             features in the smart selection features mode (default is 0.001).
-Also used in node threshold selection (default is 0) --maximize METRIC           Metric that is being maximized in the smart selection features mode or the node threshold search mode (default is accuracy) --nodes                     Sets the node threshold search mode
+Also used in node threshold selection (default is 0) --optimize METRIC           Metric that is being optimized in the smart selection features mode or the node threshold search mode (default is accuracy) --nodes                     Sets the node threshold search mode